Key terms around ‘Self-Custody’ you must know

 What is self-custody?

-Self-custody refers to individuals taking full control and responsibility for their digital assets, such as cryptocurrencies, tokens, and NFTs.
-Users manage their assets directly through their own wallets instead of relying on third-party services like exchanges or custodial wallets.
+Self-custody refers to users taking full control and responsibility for assets, such as cryptocurrencies, tokens, and NFTs, by directly handling private keys to their wallets.
+You get to manage your assets directly instead of relying on third-party services like exchanges or custodial wallets.

 Benefits of self-custody